 Definitions and Responsibilities of Stakeholders in the ITRC

 ITRC Stakeholders include Public Stakeholders, Tribal Stakeholders, Emeritus Stakeholders, and Academic Stakeholders.
 Public and Tribal Stakeholders serve as the voice of the people who are most affected in their daily lives by the problems at hand.
 Stakeholders add key voices, as well as balance and diversity.
-They provide written and verbal input on a regular basis and in accordance with the team’s project work plan schedule.
 Academic stakeholders provide subject matter expertise and offer access to the most recent research in the subject matter of the team.
 Emeritus stakeholders are highly experienced retirees from agencies, industry, consulting and academia that have substantial topic knowledge.